LingUaan/LingSieve/README.md

-The program PrimeSieveGPU counts primes and is designed for long duration tests (LDT), to handle large quantities of data, for the generation of large prime tables.
+The program LingSieve counts primes and is designed for long duration tests (LDT), to handle large quantities of data, for the generation of large prime tables.
 That is what GPU computing is all about.
 As of V3.2 small sieve jobs can be launched, e.g. PrimeSieveGPU 100 -d=48 - to sieve from 100 ...
 148 and find 9 primes.
 Sieve range 0 ...
 2^64 (1,8446744x10^19).